NSLS-II-BMM/BeamlineManual/docs/automation.rst

 Make sure you are using the most up-to-date version of the spreadsheet.

-.. note:: The current spreadsheet version is **10**, as of 23 December, 2022.
+.. note:: The current spreadsheet version is **10**, as of 23
+          December, 2022.
+You should *always* use a current spreadsheet.

 Common features